eusouwilson/readable_UD/README.md

     │    └── menu.js # contains all menu.
     └── utils
     │    ├── Api.js # A JavaScript API for the provided
-         └── utils.js # contains utilities as one generated from uuid and others ├── index.css # Global styles.
+         └── utils.js # contains utilities as one generated from uuid (which is an improved version of that found in this link: https://stackoverflow.com/questions/105034/create-guid-uuid-in-javascript) and timeStampToString found in this link:(https://stackoverflow.com/questions/847185/convert-a-unix-timestamp-to-time-in-javascript)
+    ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```